Sign In / Sign Out

 Applicants should have an undergraduate major in English or Creative Writing, with a GPA of 3.00 or above; however, exceptional students who do not have either of these undergraduate majors may be admitted on the basis of writing excellence.

-Applicants should submit all the following materials online via the Graduate Education Application.
+Applicants should submit all the following materials online via the Online Graduate Admissions Application along with the required application fee.

 Arizona State University